Home Projects

 (Image credit: Julia Steele)

-Cabinets can make or break your kitchen, but if you’re not willing to break your bank to get them installed, you’re not alone.
+But if you’re working on a kitchen remodel and you’re not willing to break the bank to get fresh cabinets installed, you’re not alone.
 Kitchen cabinets are expensive, and it can be difficult finding cheaper versions or even know where to start.
-While the hunt for cheaper kitchen cabinets isn’t easy, it’s not impossible—you can get a kitchen you love without cringing too much at the final bill.
+While the hunt for cheaper kitchen cabinets isn’t easy, it’s not impossible — you can get a kitchen you love without cringing too much at the final bill.

 The Basics of Kitchen Cabinets